 Is it risky to use an extension?

-In 1 word, NO, at least, not more than a system not using an extension.
+In a word, NO, no more than a system that does not use an extension.

 Kanbox relies on a Chrome extension.

 Some articles relay the fact that the use of an extension can be detected by Linkedin.
-In fact, it is true and false.
-A few years ago, Linkedin created a piece of code to identify certain popular extensions and automatically displays a warning to the user.
-This piece of code has since been widely commented on and there are fairly simple means to counter the detection system.
-Furthermore, this piece of code no longer seems to evolve on the Linkedin side.
-Linkedin now prefers to use other means to determine whether automation is behind it.
+In fact, this is both true and false.
+Linkedin created a piece of code a few years ago to identify certain widespread extensions and automatically display a warning to the user.
+This piece of code has since been widely commented on and there are fairly simple ways to counter the detection system.
+Furthermore, this piece of code no longer seems to be evolving on Linkedin's side.
+Linkedin now prefers to use other means to determine if automation is behind it.

 How does Linkedin detect automation?